HakaiInstitute/hakai-ml-train/README.md

     - `docker run hello-world` should print a “Hello World” message to the terminal if everything is working.
 See https://docs.docker.com/engine/install/linux-postinstall/ if you have any issues.

 #### Download the Kelp model weights
-- `curl https://hakai-deep-learning-datasets.s3.amazonaws.com/kelp_species/weights/deeplabv3_kelp_species_200611.ckpt > deeplabv3_kelp_species_200611.ckpt` will download the weights to your current directory
-    - Later, you’ll need to pass the path to the weights to the classification script, so you may want to move them with `mv /from/location /to/location`
+Later, you’ll need to pass the path to the weights to the classification script, so you may want to move them with `mv /from/location /to/location`
+##### For Kelp presence segmentation
+`curl https://hakai-deep-learning-datasets.s3.amazonaws.com/kelp/weights/deeplabv3_kelp_200626.ckpt > deeplabv3_kelp_200626.ckpt` will download the weights to your current directory
+##### For Kelp species segmentation
+`curl https://hakai-deep-learning-datasets.s3.amazonaws.com/kelp_species/weights/deeplabv3_kelp_species_200611.ckpt > deeplabv3_kelp_species_200611.ckpt` will download the weights to your current directory

 #### Clone the GitHub repo
 - Install Git if necessary: `sudo apt-get install git`